 Naturally, military training instils a strict code of discipline and endurance that ensures they are committed to the project and organisation they are working for.
 This has been found to have had a direct effect on productivity in the workplace, especially when the employee is faced with difficult tasks that require a distinct level of concentration.

-Furthermore, many employers report that veterans demonstrate greater loyalty to their new employers.
-This is shown in how ex-military workers have a lower rate of absenteeism than non-veteran colleagues and have on average been found to stay working within a company longer than a non-serving employee.
+Many employers report that veterans demonstrate greater loyalty to their new employers.
+This is shown in how ex-military workers have a lower rate of absenteeism than non-veteran colleagues and have on average been found to stay working within a company longer than non-serving employees.